top of page

 In tumultuous times, social stability depends on a shared baseline: the ability to trust that institutions are making decisions in ways that can be seen, questioned, and verified.

 When that trust erodes, people don't just distrust the algorithm.
 They distrust the institution.
 Then the sector.
 Then the system.
+We are watching this happen in real time.

-The gap between institutional power and institutional accountability is becoming a legitimacy crisis—not for any single organization, but for the structures societies depend on to function.
+The gap between institutional power and institutional accountability is becoming a legitimacy crisis — not for any single organization, but for the structures societies depend on to function.

 Why governance infrastructure, why now